Which media titan should be favored more heavily in your marketing mix?

 Facebook offers extremely robust targeting based on demographic data, user interests, behavior, and (much) more.
 Advertisers can attach all kinds of visual collateral (images, slideshows, videos, gifs, cinemagraphs, and more) to their ads, making Facebook a powerful platform for messaging.
 These targeting and creative elements make Facebook a great way to target new audiences with content designed specifically for them.
 Compared to Google, Facebook might be an even better way to introduce your organization to potential donors.
 Additionally, Facebook is also used to reach CRM lists during key fundraising drives and critical periods in the news cycle (much like email).

 Which media titan should be favored more heavily in your marketing mix?
 Which key features are going unused in your ad accounts?
 How do they work together?
-You’ll learn all of this and more at the Titans of Media: Google vs. Facebook for Fundraising and Lead Gen session at the 2018 Bridge to Integrated Marketing and Fundraising Conference.
+You’ll learn all of this and more on our free webinar on demand: Titans of Media: Google vs. Facebook for Fundraising and Lead Gen.